ghostFaceKillah/CarND-CarsTracking/README.md

 This procedure, however contains a serious flaw.
 I have tweaked the performance of the pipeline to the supplied videos.
-It can be the case that it actually decre

- we cannot be sure how it will
-generalize outside of the particular videos used in this project.
+It can be the case that it actually decreases the ability generalize outside of the particular videos used in this project.

-Some justification has been given for the particular implementation chosen.

-X How did you optimize the performance of your classifier?

-X Some discussion is given around how you improved the reliability of the classifier i.e., fewer false positives and more reliable car detections (this could be things like choice of feature vector, thresholding the decision function, hard negative mining etc.)

-CRITERIA - Video Implementation
-X Provide a link to your final video output.
-  Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

-* The sliding-window search plus classifier has been used to search for and identify vehicles in the videos provided.
-  Video output has been generated with detected vehicle positions drawn (bounding boxes, circles, cubes, etc.) on each frame of video.

-* Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-* A method, such as requiring that a detection be found at or near the same position in several subsequent frames, (could be a heat map showing the location of repeat detections) is implemented as a means of rejecting false positives, and this demonstrably reduces the number of false positives.
-Same or similar method used to draw bounding boxes (or circles, cubes, etc.) around high-confidence detections where multiple overlapping detections occur.
+The final video can be seen on youtube: